syncfusion-content/windowsforms-docs/WindowsForms/datetimepickeradv/Visual-Styles.md

 Styles

 The DateTimePickerAdv control for Windows Forms Supports for below listed Visual Styles.
-You can easily modify the look using the built-in visual styles.
+You can easily modify the look using the [Style](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Tools.Windows~Syncfusion.Windows.Forms.Tools.DateTimePickerAdv~Style.html) property of DateTimePickerAdv.

 The styles are built in for DateTimePickerAdv.